An Introduction to Genesis Home Page Options

 Keep in mind – WordPress has 20,000+ plugins, which leads to thousands and thousands of options for widget usage on a child theme’s home page.
 We can’t begin to style for all of those options, so content replacement on the home page may need some additional tweaking to the CSS file.
 While many plugins and/or content changes will look great, not all will.
 So you’re free to replace out the widget suggestions we have for your own content or widgets, but remember you might need a little extra styling done for this addition or change.

-- Set the Front page setting to the page you want to be your Home page
+- Set the Front page displays setting to Your latest posts

-Now visit the other topic posts within you’re theme’s instructions to learn how to set up each content area.
+Now visit the other topic posts within the Fernando theme instructions to learn how to set up each content area.